awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning.md

      sudo amazon-linux-extras install java-openjdk11
      ```

-   When the installation completes, run the following command to verify that Java runs on your Raspberry Pi\.
+   When the installation completes, run the following command to verify that Java runs on your Linux device\.

    ```
    java -version